1Hive/standards/README.md

 <hr>
 <br>

-Right now this is just to test syncing/formatting for the 1Hive DAO Kit.
-The `docs` folder is an example for the docs template, not the actual docs for the Redmeptions app.
+The `docs` folder is an example of the current (WIP) docs standard.